- Start date

 Who is the course for?

-The course is open for all instrumentalists and vocalists who are keen to explore and develop new skills in their jazz playing and are aged 14 years or over.
+The course is open to all instrumentalists and vocalists who are keen to explore and develop new skills in their jazz playing and are aged 14 years or over.
 This is a chance for players from a wide range of learning and background to make new discoveries with improvisation, repertoire and performance.
 Attendees should be familiar with the basics of jazz harmony, rhythm and song form and have an understanding and experience of key aspects of jazz language and skill, including: